Vero-Ventures/llm-swarm/README.md

 This project aims to build code improvement software that utlizes an AI agent swarm using locally hosted models.
 There are three components to this project:

-- A Python package that can be used as a CLI to perform refactoring tasks.
+- A Python package that can be used as a CLI to perform refactoring on input code.
-- A VSCode extension that uses the Python package to perform tasks based on inputs derived from the IDE.
+- A VSCode extension that uses the Python package to refactor code selected in the IDE.
 - A [research notebook](research/llm_swarm.ipynb) that documents the process of building the AI agent swarm.

 ### Status

 The package can be used as a basic CLI tool to perform refactoring tasks on input code.
 It can accept the input as a string, or as a file/folder of files.
-This CLI functionality is primarily for testing purposes as it is not expected
+This CLI functionality is primarily for testing purposes as it is not expected to be used directly by end-users (and will thus not be made available via PyPI).

-The VSCode extension allows the user to run the AI agents on the currently open file or selected text in the IDE.
+The VSCode extension simply provides a command, available via right-clicking in a code window or via the Command Palette, to perform the AI refactoring on specified code.
+The extension is still in development and is not yet available for public use.

 ## Project Installation